KainatSana/KainatSana/README.md

 ### Facts about me:
 I am passionate about empowering females in STEM.I am founder of Mcirosoft Learn Student Ambassador UCP Chapter and Parwaaz-e-Zan( A project to train females self Defence).
-I can say I am a night owl:owl:and love to read,speak and write.I can't exist without coffee :coffee: :see_no_evil:
+I can say I am a night owl:owl:and love to read,speak and write.I can not exist without coffee :coffee: :see_no_evil:
 ### Stats
 <p>
 <a href="https://github.com/kainatsana">